Lymphoma & related disorders

 • ABVD (doxorubicin, bleomycin, vinblastine, dacarbazine) with or without IFRT (involved field radiation therapy)

-• BEACOPP (bleomycin, etoposide, doxorubicin, cyclophosphamide, vincristine, procarbazine, prednisone) or AVD with brentuximab vedotin (anti-CD30 antibody drug conjugate) sometimes used in advanced disease
+• BEACOPP (bleomycin, etoposide, doxorubicin, cyclophosphamide, vincristine, procarbazine, prednisone), AVD with brentuximab vedotin (anti-CD30 antibody drug conjugate) or AVD with immune checkpoint inhibitor may be used in advanced disease

 • Options for relapsed / refractory disease include brentuximab vedotin, chemotherapy, checkpoint inhibitors, high dose therapy and autologous stem cell transplant, allogeneic stem cell transplant